-Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
-No extension of infrastructure is proposed as a part of this future land use map amendment.
+Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.

 8. Provides uses, densities, and intensities of use and urban form that would remediate an existing or planned development pattern in the vicinity that constitutes sprawl or if it provides for an innovative development pattern such as transit-oriented developments or new towns as defined in s.
 163.3164.